RomanBapst/PX4Devguide/book/uart-ulanding-radar.md

 <aside class="notice">
 If you are connecting the radar device to TELEM2 then make sure to set the parameter SYS_COMPANION to 0.
-Otherwise the serial port will be used by a another application which is bad.
+Otherwise the serial port will be used by a another application and you will get unexpected behaviour.
 </aside>